 - Garden Photography: Older children will really enjoy heading out into the garden with a camera to take some photos.
 Encourage them to study the flowers and foliage they find and take notes.
 They can hunt for insects including bees and butterflies as well as birds, slugs, snails and other wildlife, and keep a photo diary of who visits the garden and when.
 Close-up photos of insects can be zoomed in on later to provide an amazing view of what they look like in detail.

-- Grow to Eat: It’s still not too late in the year to grow some crops that will mature before early autumn.
-Strawberries, lettuces, peas and runner beans will all be ready to eat in a few weeks if bought now as young plants.
+- Grow to Eat: Strawberries, lettuces, peas and runner beans will all be ready to eat in a few weeks if bought now as young plants.
 Radishes and spinach can both be grown from seed and eaten within the month.
 Just be prepared for very few of your crops to reach the kitchen.
 They taste even better eaten straight from the plant!

-Alison lives in Bangor with an eight-year-old, a long-suffering husband (her words) and a mischievous miniature schnauzer.
+Alison lives in Bangor with an eight-year-old, a long-suffering husband (her words, not ours) and a mischievous miniature schnauzer.
 She enjoys writing about gardening, family life, mishaps and mayhem with a good cup of tea by her side and has recently launched new business venture The Jolly Plot, Facebook.com/thejollyplot, to transform your outdoor space.